-Visit Stonehenge and visit Bath, the most beautiful city in England
+Visit Stonehenge and tour Bath, England's prettiest city

 The journey is made very short because the tour guide gives a short explanation of what you will see at the destination.
 Only two hours after leaving London you will arrive at Salisbury Plain, the site of this magnificent megalithic monument thousands of years old.

-During the visit you will have time to leisurely admire Stonehenge, visit its museum and Neolithic settlement at your leisure while listening to the narration of the audio guide.
+During the visit you will have time to admire Stonehenge at your leisure, visit its museum and its Neolithic settlement at your own pace while listening to the audio guide's narration.
 Seeing this prehistoric construction with your own eyes is like taking a trip back in time to the origins of mankind and an unforgettable experience.

-On the excursion to Bath you will see such highlights of the city as the Pulteney Bridge, the Jane Austen Centre, the Assembly Rooms or the Royal Crescent and enjoy free time to explore the city at your own pace or, if you select the option, to enter the Roman Baths (but not to bathe in them as it is not authorized).
+On the excursion to Bath you will see such highlights of the city as Pulteney Bridge, the Jane Austen Centre, the Assembly Rooms or the Royal Crescent and enjoy free time to explore the city at your own pace or, if you select the option, to enter the Roman Baths (but not to bathe in them as it is not authorized).

-Why I like this tour: this tour allows you to see two of England's most iconic sites in one day for a reasonable price and in just one day, so it won't take up too much of your time in London.
+Why I like this tour: this tour allows you to visit two of the most emblematic places in England in one day for a reasonable price and only in one day, so it will not take too much time of your visit in London.

 When to visit Stonehenge?